 Brian Richardson, nerd about town, started siliconchef.com as a blog back in back in 2001.
-He occasionally uses this site to talk about travel, computers, video, marriage, sci-fi, and his little GeekFarm in Loganville, Georgia.
-Brian is currently employed as a Senior Technical Marketing Engineer at Intel, specializing in firmware development.
+He occasionally uses this site to talk about travel, computers, photography, video, marriage, sci-fi, and his little GeekFarm.
+After two decades living in Georgia, Brian moved to the Pacific Northwest in 2019 and is NerdSteading on his new farm in Oregon.

 Born at a very early age, Brian lived the standard “outcast nerd in a small Southern town” life until the age of 16 when he was accepted to the North Carolina School of Science & Mathematics.
 This is where Brian started dabbling in video production with the help of the school’s media lab.